v-ishnu/COD-A-FESTx2.0/README.md

 <h3>1.
 Eligibility </h3>

-The **COD-A-FESTx 2.0** is designed to empower individuals from all walks of life.
+The <b>COD-A-FESTx 2.0</b> is designed to empower individuals from all walks of life.
 We enthusiastically welcome participation from anyone residing in Lovely Professional University who possesses a fervent passion for innovation and a tenacious spirit for tackling real-world challenges.
 There are no restrictions based on age, background, or prior experience.

 <h3>2.
 Registration </h3>